MiaadZ/php-website/README.md

 Sign Up, Login, Logout, Insert, Update, Delete and Search.

 ### Guide
-Make sure to install [Xampp](https://www.apachefriends.org/).
-Copy the files into htdocs folder inside of xampp installation folder.
+Make sure to install [Xampp](https://www.apachefriends.org/) then Copy the files into htdocs folder inside of xampp installation folder.

 You are good to go ...